News

 Moving off third-party frontier pricing onto a model Olive owns reduced inference cost by roughly 70%, while serving the same volume at better performance.

 Once we were past the first week of tuning, it just ran.
-We stopped thinking about the model as something that might go down, and started thinking about it as part of our own stack. — [Name, Title], Olive
+We stopped thinking about the model as something that might go down, and started thinking about it as part of our own stack. — Gino Rey, Head of Engineering, Olive

-Across 18 days of production traffic, p50 has held near 580ms and p95 near 800ms with almost no drift, even during the busiest hours.
+According to recent metrics, p50 has also held near 580ms and p95 near 800ms with almost no drift, even during the busiest hours.
 Predictable latency matters as much as low latency for a feature users reach for dozens of times a week.

 What's Next

 For teams running a frontier model on a single, well-defined task in front of real users, Olive's path is a useful reference point.
-A smaller model trained for the job, served on infrastructure you control, can hold quality steady while making the experience faster and cheaper at the same time.
+A smaller model trained for the job, served on inference.net infrastructure, can hold quality steady while making the experience faster and cheaper at the same time.

 Train your own specialized models